-From the age of 6-months, babies are ready to communicate, but with speech only developing between 12 and 24-months, baby needs an alternative way to communicate.
-So by giving him / her a tool in hand (literally!) which is easy enough for little hands to use, baby will be able to communicate needs to their parents and others around them.
+From the age of 6 months, babies are ready to communicate, but with speech only developing between 12 and 24 months, baby needs an alternative way to communicate.
+So by giving him / her a tool in hand (literally!) that is easy enough for little hands to use, a baby will be able to communicate their needs to their parents and others around them.

 Infants can learn to use simple signs for common words such as “eat”, “sleep”, “more”, “hug”, “play”, “cookie”, “teddy bear”, etc., even before being able to produce understandable speech.
-While baby’s articulators (mouth, lips, tongue, teeth) matures slower than their hand-eye co-ordination, baby can be taught signs which helps them to be quicker in understanding and communicate with those around them.
+While babies’ articulators (mouth, lips, tongue, teeth) mature slower than their hand-eye co-ordination, babies can be taught signs which help them to be quicker in understanding and communicating with those around them.

 Please note that according to studies, signing does not stop or hinder your baby from speaking.
-In fact, it actually encourages early communication!
+It encourages early communication!